To All Farmers Market Newbies

-Zesty vegetable that is perfect for dipping in hummus, lunch boxes and salads.
-I should update this salad recipe with better photos.
+Zesty vegetable that is perfect for dipping in sweet potato hummus, lunch boxes, ground chicken tacos and Greek yogurt potato salad.
 Oddly enough my 9 year old loves radish which is bizarre to me because it is spicy.
 I will take it.

 #2.
 Garlic Scapes

 Garlic scapes are new to me this year.
 I love produce discoveries.
 Farmers cut off garlic stems from garlic plants to keep more nutrients in the garlic bulb itself.
 So, think green onion – white and green part.
 Scapes are green part and garlic that matures later in summer/fall is the white part.

 Farmer I bought garlic scapes from said she just chops them and adds to a salad.
 Another Russian lady we met said she sautés them with tomato paste.
 Very traditional Slavic cooking method.
 Note raw garlic scapes are zesty a bit, less intense than garlic itself.
 We sautéed them and added to a salad.
 Very mild and tasty.
 I am sure full of nutrients too.

 Strawberries top the Dirty Dozen list.
 Conventional strawberries have been found to contain up to 30 chemicals on their delicate skin that do not come off during washing.
 I buy only organic, no spray or no chemical strawberries.
 Whatever farmer calls them.:) I always ask.

 We love strawberries best raw.
 I can’t bring myself to cook them.
 Maybe only in healthy almond cake once in a while and even then they are raw.
 I do not feel a need to add more sugar to my strawberries and body when strawberries are already sweet enough.